Lin et al. 2023 - Lead and mercury in breast milk from a Taiwanese human milk bank cohort

 Verification notes

-The source discusses cosmetic use as a predictor of donor milk lead; this is not brand-level cosmetics evidence and should not be routed as a cosmetic product occurrence source.
+The source discusses cosmetic and lipstick use as predictors of breast-milk Pb; this is not brand-level cosmetics evidence and must not be routed as a cosmetic product occurrence source.
+MeHg was measured but not detected in any sample; the wiki page reports the analytical result rather than treating it as absent measurement.

 Page history